archieplaylist/docker-nginx-php-mysql/README.md

 make restart
 ```

-By following these steps, you can extend the environment to support virtually any PHP framework or custom application structure.
+By following these steps, you can extend the environment to support virtually any PHP workspace or custom application structure.

 ### Important Note

-If you switch between environments using `make dev` or `make prod`, you'll need to reconfigure your framework-specific variables in your `.env` file, as these commands replace the entire file.
+If you switch between environments using `make dev` or `make prod`, you'll need to reconfigure your workspace-specific variables in your `.env` file, as these commands replace the entire file.

 ## 📊 Database Connection